MontrealCorpusTools/ISCAN/docs/source/tutorials_iscan.rst

 Examining & analysing the data
 ------------------------------

+Now that the CSV has been exported, it can be analyzed to address whether polysyllabic shortening holds in the tutorial corpus.
+This part does not involve ISCAN, so it's not necessary to actually carry out the steps below unless you want to (and have R installed and are familiar with using it).

 In **R**, load the data as follows:

 .. code-block:: R

 	library(tidyverse)
 	dur <- read.csv('syllable_duration export.csv')

+(You may need to first install the `tidyverse` library.)

 First, by checking how many words there are for each number of syllables in the CSV, we can see that only 1 word has 5 syllables: